Best New Jersey Car Accident Lawyers

 Q: What are my legal options from the perspective of a New Jersey car accident lawyer if the other driver has no insurance or I am not sure of the identity of the other driver?

-A. If the other driver does not have insurance or you are unable to identify the other driver at fault in the accident because of a “hit and run” or “phantom vehicle”, you can pursue a claim against your own insurance company if your policy contains uninsured motorist benefits (UM).
+- If the other driver does not have insurance or you are unable to identify the other driver at fault in the accident because of a “hit and run” or “phantom vehicle”, you can pursue a claim against your own insurance company if your policy contains uninsured motorist benefits (UM).

 Q: How long do I have to file a personal injury lawsuit against another driver in New Jersey?

 A: The statute of limitations in New Jersey for a personal injury lawsuit is two years from the date of the accident, unless you are a minor under the age of eighteen.
-In other words, you must file your lawsuit with the courthouse within two years or you will be forever barred.
+In other words, you must file your lawsuit with the court within two years or you will be forever barred.
 In other states, the statute of limitations may vary so it is important to contact an attorney as soon as you are in an accident in order to preserve your rights.

 Q: Do I need to notify my insurance company even if the other driver is at fault?